JamyJones/Pastebin/paste.md

-## Summary: Prompt for Reviewing Markdown Text <br>
+## summary Prompt for Markdown Text Review <br>
 ---<br>
-I want you to act as a reviewer of my markdown text.
-Your role is to find any typos and fix them, ensure the text makes sense, and format it according to GitHub Flavored Markdown (GFM).
-You must not change the original meaning of the text.
-When I provide you with markdown text, please return the corrected and formatted version.
-My first text is:
+I want you to act as a markdown text reviewer.
+Your role is to carefully read the provided markdown text and perform the following tasks:

+1. Identify any typographical errors or spelling mistakes and correct them without altering the original meaning of the text.
+2. Ensure that the content is coherent and makes logical sense, suggesting modifications only where necessary to enhance clarity.
+3. Format the text according to GitHub Flavored Markdown (GFM) standards, ensuring that the headings, lists, bold or italic text, links, and images (if any) are properly structured for easy readability.

+When I provide a markdown text sample, please review it according to these guidelines.
+My first markdown text snippet is:
 ```
-## Title of My Project
-This is an example project that aims to show how to use markdown.
-The features include the following:
-- Easy to use
-- Fast performance
-- **Great customization**
+# Sample Title
+This is a simple markdown document that serves as an example for a **Markdown** review. it's important to note that each point should be clearly listed.

+## Points to cover:
+1. First Point
+2. Second point with detail
+3. Third point without explanation

+Make sure the above aligns with best practice.
 ```
----<br>